 ● Be completely honest about all facts concerning your case, whether or not they are favorable to you

 ● Be on time for appointments and not take up excessive time with visits, phone calls and emails relating to minor details

 ● Carefully consider his or her advice.
 Be patient and understand that legal matters are rarely “open and shut” cases; they require time and research and no lawyer can guarantee results in a contested matter

 ● Pay a reasonable fee for the work performed

 Can I Change Attorneys?

 You may discharge your attorney simply by informing him or her of your wishes.
-Giving notice is a matter of courtesy and may be necessary so if a lawsuit has been filed the attorney may ask the court for permission to withdraw.
-Even if you discharge your attorney, you are still obligated to pay for any services already performed and costs incurred.
+Giving notice is a matter of courtesy.
+If your attorney has filed his or her appearance in your case with the court, your attorney will need to ask the court for permission to withdraw.
+Even if you discharge your attorney, you are still obligated to pay for services already performed and costs incurred.

 Can I Handle My Own Legal Matters?

 Occasionally do-it-yourself “kits” are offered for sale to obtain a divorce, make a will, declare bankruptcy, form a corporation or write a contract.
 It is not illegal to use these for your own legal affairs; however, be prepared to accept the consequences of such action should difficulties arise.
 It is illegal for any person who is not a member of the Nebraska State Bar Association to give you legal advice or to act on your behalf in a legal matter in Nebraska.